Inarritu amused by life imitating art in 'Birdman' awards push

 By Piya Sinha-Roy

-LOS ANGELES (Editor's note: paragraphs 2 and 9 contain language that may offend some readers)

-"Birdman" sits on a rather privileged perch as a favourite for film industry awards, but director Alejandro Inarritu can only laugh at the irony that he, like his protagonist in the show biz satire, is caught up in the quest for validation.
+LOS ANGELES Jan 7 "Birdman" sits on a rather privileged perch as a favorite for film industry awards, but director Alejandro Inarritu can only laugh at the irony that he, like his protagonist in the show biz satire, is caught up in the quest for validation.

 "I'm doing this interview; I feel like Riggan Thomson trying to sell my own shit," the Mexican filmmaker said, referring to the film's lead character.

-Note: (Editor's note: paragraphs 2 and 9 contain language that may offend some readers)